ArduPilot/ardupilot_wiki/copter/source/docs/introduction.rst

 flight.
 We recommend you *read your manufacturer's instructions*, particularly those related to safety, before flying.

-Once you're familiar with your vehicle's default setup you may want to configure your RC transmitter/vehicle to use more challenging :ref:`flight modes <flight-modes>`, or :ref:`choose a ground station <common-choosing-a-ground-station>` and start flying automated missions.
+Once you're familiar with the default setup of your vehicle you may want to configure your RC transmitter/vehicle to use more challenging :ref:`flight modes <flight-modes>`, or :ref:`choose a ground station <common-choosing-a-ground-station>` and start flying automated missions.